guigrpa/concise/docs/README_TEMPLATE.md

 This simple schema already illustrates some of concise's features:

 * **Includes**: common fields (and relations) can be extracted from models.
-Models marked as `includeOnly` may have special treatment in some plugins, e.g. `concise-pg` will not generate tables for them, `concise-svg` will omit them in diagrams, etc.
+Models marked as `includeOnly` may have special treatment in some plugins, e.g. `concise-pg` will not generate tables for them, `concise-diagram` will omit them in diagrams, etc.

 * **Comments**: `description` attributes can be set on models, fields and relations.
-They are *strongly recommended* and are taken into account in all built-in plugins: `concise-graphql` includes them in schema (so they can be shown in the great GraphiQL tool), `concise-svg` shows them as tooltips in diagrams, `concise-pg` generates `COMMENT` SQL statements for them, etc.
+They are *strongly recommended* and are taken into account in all built-in plugins: `concise-graphql` includes them in schema (so they can be shown in the great GraphiQL tool), `concise-diagram` shows them as tooltips in diagrams, `concise-pg` generates `COMMENT` SQL statements for them, etc.

 * **Relations** are defined at the model that contains the foreign key (e.g. in a *1:N* relation, at the *1* end).
 In the example above, a `person` belongs to a `project`.